 Apparently this has something to do with “Code Signing Baseline Requirements.

-I have heard multiple accounts of people with less than 3 years of history passing validation.
+I have also heard multiple accounts of people with less than 3 years of history passing validation.
 My advice would be to try it, but set expectations low.

 Additional Resources